An Importance Sampling Algorithm for the Ising Model with Strong Couplings: Conclusion

 \section{Conclusion}

-Two importance sampling schemes were presented for estimating the partition function of the 2D ferromagnetic Ising model.
-Both schemes are described in the dual Forney factor graph representing the model.
-After introducing auxiliary importance sampling distributions, the methods operate by simulating a subset of the variables, followed by doing the computations using the remaining variables.
-The schemes can efficiently compute an estimate of the partition function in a wide range of model parameters.
-With our choices of partitioning, this is particularly the case when a subset of the coupling parameters of the model is strong.
-The methods of this paper should be compared to the method introduced in~\cite{MeMo:2014a}, where the emphasis is on models in a strong external field.
+An importance sampling algorithm was presented for estimating the partition function of the 2D ferromagnetic Ising model in a consistent external magnetic field.
+The algorithm is described in the dual Forney factor graph representing the model.
+After introducing a partitioning and an auxiliary importance sampling distribution, the method operates by first simulating a subset of the variables, followed by doing computations over the remaining ones.
+The algorithm can efficiently estimate the partition function when the model is at low temperature or when the model contains a mixture of strong and weak coupling parameters.
+The proposed algorithm is applicable to the 3D Ising model and the $q$-state Potts model in an external field as well.
+For duality results in the context of statistical physics, see, e.g.,~\cite{KW:41, Savit:80},~\cite[Chapter 10]{NO:11}.

-Depending on the value of the model parameters and their spatial distributions, different choices of partitioning yield schemes with different convergence properties.
-Our schemes once combined with annealed importance sampling are capable of handling more demanding cases, see Appendix I.

-The schemes of this paper are applicable to the three-dimensional Ising model too; see~\cite{MeMo:2014a} for a similar approach.
-For duality results in the context of statistical physics, see~\cite{KW:41, Savit:80},~\cite[Chapter 16]{Wannier},~\cite[Chapter 10]{NO:11}.